niosus/HOGclassifier/README.md

 Training Data
 ------------
 You may also find quite a bit of training data in the folder.
 The `neg` folder is empty, so will have to fill the negative set by yourself.
 Every image in `neg_square` has to be `128x128` and in `neg_rect` -> `128x64`.
 I have around 8000 negative samples randomly sampled from bigger images with no cars present on them.
 This part is actualy crucial.

 Credits
 --------
 This program was inspired by @DaHoC and his code here - https://github.com/DaHoC/trainHOG.
 However, even though it started of as quite a clone in the end there is not so much left in common.
-Also refer to licences of the third party software used by me.
+Also refer to licences of the third party software used by me (such as OpencV and libSVM).

 Licening
 --------